DanielOrourke02/Discord-Template/README.md

 # Looking for an all in one bot?

 Check out my all in one bot!
 Includes a very sophisticated economy game and much more!
-[CLICK HERE](https://github.com/DanielOrourke02/Echo)
+[CLICK HERE](https://github.com/DanielOrourke02/Echo) (project is now depricated)

 ## 🚀 Getting Started